bharel/bdict/README.md

 >>> inst.handlers["class_handle"]()
 MyClass
 ```
-Upon accessing the BDict through an instance, the BDict will be autocached on the BDict,
+Upon accessing the BDict through an instance, the BDict will create an internal instance data container on the BDict,
 allowing you to modify it's dictionary and not affect other instances!
 ```Python
 >>> inst.handlers[123] = 456